stripe-archive/gaps/README.md

 (listing all groups, joining a group).
 So permissions are entrusted to Gaps's business logic rather than your Google settings directly.

-Gaps currrently comes with two schemes to mark a list as private.
+Gaps currently comes with two schemes to mark a list as private.
 Any private lists are currently completely omitted from Gaps: they'll be left out of the directory listing, their creation won't be emailed about, and users won't be able to join them.